Abu Hamza profile

 This bizarre stand-off between Abu Hamza and the authorities continued into 2004.
 Then, Washington named Abu Hamza as a "terrorist facilitator with a global reach" and he was arrested pending extradition.

 Five months later, he was charged with 15 UK offences associated with his sermons and terror handbooks found at his home.
-He was convicted on 11 counts and was jailed for seven years.'Radical star'
+He was convicted on 11 counts and was jailed for seven years.

 The American authorities continued to pursue his extradition.
 Following an eight-year legal battle, he was finally extradited in 2012.

-He denied all the charges but was found guilty, with Manhattan US Attorney General Preet Bharara saying: "Abu Hamza was not just a preacher of faith, but a trainer of terrorists".
+He denied all the charges but was found guilty in 2014, with Manhattan US Attorney General Preet Bharara saying: "Abu Hamza was not just a preacher of faith, but a trainer of terrorists".